Low self-esteem… We have all been there…

 I told her the next day I saw her TikToks and some of them broke my heart.
 I told her that she was beautiful and if people didn’t think so screw ’em.
 There are plenty of other people in this world who think she is amazing.
 We had a little chat about it.
 Right then and there I told her I would be her cheerleader.

 I should have been this whole time, which I was, but I wasn’t showing it as much as I should be.

 It broke my heart, even more, when she was telling me kids are calling her trans for shaving half her head.
 Calling her a boy, emo, depressed.
 All these names.
 Because of these kids, she has such low self-esteem.
 I told her from looking at her TikTok I could see why they would think she was depressed.
 I followed up with “I am confused though because what you are posting online is not how you are in real life?”

-She replied with “ I am one way with my friends, but I am my real self with my parents.”
+She replied, “ I am one way with my friends, but I am my real self with my parents.”
 I asked her why?, but she really couldn’t give an answer, which I understand.

-Ask her what she doesn’t like and to be honest.
+Ask her what she doesn’t like and be honest.